How to Hire a Three.js Developer in 2026: Costs, Process & Red Flags

 Posting the role

 Lead with the project, not the requirements list.
-Three.js developers are usually more motivated by interesting work than by perks or company culture boilerplate.
+Three.js developers are usually more motivated by interesting work than by perks or company-culture boilerplate.
 Describe what you're building, what visual quality you're aiming for, and what constraints exist (browser support, target devices, timeline).
 Include the salary range.
-Transparency filters for candidates who match your budget rather than wasting everyone's time.
+Transparency filters for candidates who match your budget instead of wasting everyone's time.

 Post on specialist platforms first.
 The Three.js talent pool is concentrated in specific communities, and a posting that reaches the right 200 people is more valuable than one that reaches 20,000 generalists.